FateEvent/online-greengrocery-vuejs-tutorial/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 todo list:
+* render images in the ProductCard component; ✅
-* render images;
+* render images in the CartSidebar component;
-* add online browser storage for the past orders.
+* add browser storage for the past orders page;
+* reset the quantity variable in the Products and Home pages.